 Refer to Secondary Care provider via RSS using the appropriate Prior Approval Referral Form.

-Mild cases which cause no loss of function require no treatment or avoidance of activities which precipitate triggering and may resolve spontaneously.
+Mild cases of trigger finger which cause no loss of function require no treatment or avoidance of activities which precipitate triggering and may resolve spontaneously.

-- Triggering persists or recurs after one of the above measures (particularly steroid injections);
+The triggering persists or recurs after one of the non-operative measures (particularly steroid injections)

-- Patient has previously had 2 other trigger digits unsuccessfully treated with appropriate non-operative methods;
+The patient has previously had 2 other trigger digits unsuccessfully treated with appropriate non-operative methods